 Tap and die set

-I had to disassemble the entire 3d printer back to the ‘starting’ point, that is, how you get the printer with the frame disassembled.
+I had to disassemble the entire 3d printer back to the ‘starting’ point, that is, how you get the printer with the frame disassembled to the 3 beams and the top/bottom plates.

-I took off all the gantry plates and belts, noted the dimension and placement of the holes in the original extrusion frame, and marked these in the new c-beams i bought.
+I took off all the gantry carriages and belts, noted the dimension and placement of the drill holes in the original beams, and marked these in the new c-beams i bought.

-Using my centerpunch I punched some holes at the markings, this is used so your drill doesn’t run away from the markings, especially in aluminium materials your drill quickly runs away and making your holes flawed.
+Using my centerpunch I punched some holes at the markings, this is used so your drill doesn’t run away from the markings.

 I measured the dimensions of the original screws that go into the frame and make sure the drilled holes matched those.
 I had to use some M10-M12 drills to drill away the outer shell of the aluminium extrusions, so the bolts had better surface to be fastened (it’s similar to the original extrusions so I just imitated that)

-Then on the inside of the c-beams I had to drill some smaller holes, (use one mm smaller drill than the actual screws) for the stepper motor mounts.
+Then on the inside of the c-beams I had to drill some smaller holes, (use one mm smaller drill than the screws) for the stepper motor mounts.
 These need to be tapped with the tap and die set, so you create threading for the screws to be fixed to.
-I had to make sure the stepper motor mounts fit well on there and keep the 2mm gap dimension in mind.
+I had to make sure the stepper motor mounts fit well on there and keep the 2mm gap difference with the new beams in mind.
 I also took this opportunity to fit the stepper motors with dampers, to eliminate a ton of sound on this printer.

 After mounting the stepper motor mounts and drilling the holes, i had to fit the gantry plates with the wheels in place.
 You can actually disassemble the rod mounts from the gantry plates and use standard openbuild gantry plates, but I had no time for that and decided to file down the holes that fit the wheels in place, so the wheels would fit into a 40mm gap instead of 42mm gap.
 This took a couple hours, but in the end it worked out great.